TIBCOSoftware/snappydata/docs/migration/upgrade_gemfirexd_standalone.md

 <a id="Config"></a>
 #### Creating configuration files for SnappyData servers and locators
-In this step, you create configuration files for servers and locators and then use those to start the Snappydata RowStore cluster (locators and servers) using the backed up data directories.
+In this step, you create configuration files for servers and locators and then use those to start the SnappyData RowStore cluster (locators and servers) using the backed up data directories.

 If the NFS location is not accessible to all members, you need to follow the process of each machine.
-If passwordless SSH is setup, the cluster can be started from one host.
+If passwordless SSH is set up, the cluster can be started from one host.

 These configuration files contain hostname of the node where a locator/server is to be started along with startup properties for it.